Coronavirus Employees' Help

-Many wrongly believe you need to be covered by a TV licence if you have the ability to watch 'live' TV, even if you don't watch it.
-You only need a licence if you actually watch live TV or use BBC iPlayer.
+Many wrongly believe you need to be covered by a TV licence if you have the ability to watch 'live' television, even if you don't watch it.
+You only need a licence if you actually watch live television, or use BBC iPlayer.

 So, if you've got an aerial on your roof/satellite dish/TV with built-in Freeview etc, but you don't actually watch live TV, you don't need a licence.

 The Government sets the price of the licence.
 Currently, a colour TV licence will set you back £159, but it costs £53.50/yr, over £100 LESS, if you only watch telly in black and white.

 In some circumstances you won't need to get your own licence, even if you've moved into your own digs.